You’ve been slaving away for hours, and it’s finally time to slice before finally tucking into that delicious brisket.

 Some other benefits include:

-- Powerful motor and sharp blades can easily carve brisket and other roasts
+- Powerful motor and sharp blade can easily carve brisket and other roasts.

-- At 4ft the power cord is long enough for you to manoeuvre around anything you need to slice.
+- At 5ft the power cord is long enough for you to manoeuvre around anything you need to slice.

 - Knife and blade come apart for easy storage in the included wooden tray.

-You also get different blades in the same package.
-One for slicing meat and the other for bread.
+You also get a blade for slicing meat and a carving fork.
 The only issue with the Cuisinart is that the handle can get pretty hot with extended use.